-(2) (3) Represents amounts outstanding under the senior secured credit facility.

-(4)Includes interest obligations on the notes.
+- (1) Represents amounts due to be paid in the quarter ended December 31, 2007. - (2) Includes interest obligations thereon. - (3) Represents amounts outstanding under the senior secured credit facility. - (4) Includes interest obligations on the notes.
 For purposes of estimating the interest obligations under our Floating Rate Second Priority Senior Secured Notes, we used the average interest rate for such notes during the nine-month period ended September 30, 2007.

 The floating rate second priority senior secured notes of \$300 million and second priority senior secured notes of \$200 million mature in 2011, while the senior subordinated notes of \$250 million mature in 2014.
-Interest rates on these notes are 3 month LIBOR + 3.25%, 6 7/8% and 8%, respectively.
+Interest rates on these notes are 3 month LIBOR + 3.25%, 67/8% and 8%, respectively.
 We expect to pay the amounts outstanding under these notes in full upon maturity.